kartik1601/Learning-Management-System/README.md

   - **Caching with [Redis](https://www.npmjs.com/package/redis)**: Every user's data that is currently logged in to the system is stored in the cache with the help of Redis.
 Once every 7 days, the cache memory is cleared to boost performance as well as to maintain security for inactive users.

 ##
-## Error Handling
+## ERROR HANDLING
-### Status Code - This property stores the HTTP status code associated with the error.
+### `Status Code` - This property stores the HTTP status code associated with the error.
-### Message - This property displays the custom information, provided to the user, associated with the error.
+### `Message` - This property displays the custom information, provided to the user, associated with the error.
-The following types of Errors are generated throughout the system:
+The following common types of Errors are generated throughout the system:
-  - #### JSON WEB TOKEN EXPIRED: Status-Code:400 , Message:"Json web token has expired, try again!"
+  - #### JSON WEB TOKEN EXPIRED: Status-Code:`400` , Message:"Json web token has expired, try again!"
+  - #### USER SESSION EXPIRED: Status-Code:`400` , Message:"Please login to access this resource!"
+  - #### UPDATING USER EMAIL-ID TO EXISTING EMAIL-ID: Status-Code:`400` , Message:"Email already exist"
+  - #### USER-ID (_id) MISMATCH: Status-Code:`404` , Message:"User not found!"
+  - #### ACCESSING UNPURCHASED COURSES: Status-Code:`500` , Message:"User is not eligible to access this course!"
+  - #### ADDING QUESTIONS/ANSWERS/REPLIES ERRORS: Status-Code:`400` , Message:"Invalid Content Id!"
+  - #### COURSE/QUESTION/ANSWER/REPLY NON-EXISTING: Status-Code:`500` , Message:"Course does not exists!" or "Question not found!"

+##
+## USER MODEL AND SERVICES

+## User Database Model
+### Schema
+The `IUser` interface defines the structure of a user document in the MongoDB database.
+It includes the following fields:

+- **name:** The user's name.
+- **email:** The user's email address, validated using a regular expression.
+- **password:** The user's password, hashed using [BCrypt](https://www.npmjs.com/package/bcrypt#nodebcryptjs) for security.
+- **avatar:** User's public avatar or profile picture that is uploaded with the help of [Cloudinary](https://cloudinary.com/).
+- **role:** The user's role, with a default value of "user". "admin" or "moderator" are examples of other roles.
+- **isVerified:** Indicating whether the user's email is verified, with a default value of `false`.
+- **courses:** Courses that user have purchased, each containing a `courseId` string.

+### Password Hashing
+There is a pre-save hook that hashes the user's password using [BCrypt](https://www.npmjs.com/package/bcrypt#nodebcryptjs) before saving it to the database.

+### Methods
+- **comparePassword:** A method that compares the entered password with the stored hashed password to verify user login credentials.
+- **SignAccessToken:** A method that signs and returns an access token using the user's ID as the payload, valid for 5 minutes.
+- **SignRefreshToken:** A method that signs and returns a refresh token using the user's ID as the payload, valid for 3 days.

+### Model
+The `userModel` variable is an instance of the `Model<IUser>` class provided by Mongoose, representing the "User" collection or folder in the MongoDB database.

+## User Services

+### `getUserById` Service
+- **Description:** Retrieves a user by their ID from the Redis cache and sends the user information in the response.
+- **Parameters:**
+  - `id:` The user ID.
+  - `res:` The Express response object.

+### `getAllUsersService` Service
+- **Description:** Retrieves all users from the MongoDB database, sorted by creation date, and sends the user information in the response.
+- **Parameters:**
+  - `res:` The Express response object.

+### `updateUserRoleService` Service
+- **Description:** Updates the role of a user in the MongoDB database and sends the updated user information in the response.
+- **Parameters:**
+  - `res:` The Express response object.
+  - `id:` The user ID.
+  - `role:` The new role to be assigned.